5 Steps to Keeping the Aging Voice Healthy

 As you can imagine, how you treat your throat and larynx (voice box) affects your voice.
 The larynx should stay moist and flexible, so drink six to eight glasses of water a day.
 Limit caffeine and alcohol, which dry out your throat.
 Incorporate “wet snacks -- things like grapes, melons, cucumbers -- that have a lot of water content,” said Paige.
 Use a humidifier at home to keep the air moist.
 And, of course, don’t smoke!

-For older adults, if you are retired or living alone, you may be talking less.
+If you are retired or living alone, you may be talking less.
 But just like the rest of the body, the voice needs exercise to keep it in good shape.
-Join a choir, sing in the shower, or read aloud.
-Be social and participate in conversation.
-The worst thing you can do is isolate yourself and stay quiet.
+Read aloud, talk to pets, join a choir, or sing in the shower.
+Look for social opportunities and participate in conversation.

 5. Voice Therapy